agilecrm/java-api/ReadMe.md

 # Agile CRM Java API

-Agile CRM is a an new breed CRM.
+Agile CRM is a new breed CRM.
 You can sign up here - http://agilecrm.com

 Requirements
 ============